 How to Calculate Potential Team Size

-Included here is my Team Calculator with lots of assumptions and possible tools.
+Included here is our Team Calculator with lots of assumptions and possible tools.
 Please be sure to adjust assumptions and ratios for your situation.

 Factors to Consider: